daveschudel/Fedora-KDE/README.md

 I've spent a lot of time just playing with Fedora and KDE, learning how it works.
 KDE is very configurable.
 You can pretty much set it up however you want.
 This is going to be a work in progress.
 As I find (or remember) more I'll add it.
 I hope it helps you.
 <br><br>

+## Fedora 38 Beta
+*IF* you feel daring, you can try Fedora 38 Beta.
+The Beta Spins are [here](https://spins.fedoraproject.org/prerelease).
+NOTE: RPM Fusion for
+Fedora 38 isn't available yet.
+It's under Rawhide (the Fedora beta builds).
+You can get the proper one by downloading the RPM directly from the RPM Fusion site. [https://rpmfusion.org/Configuration](https://rpmfusion.org/Configuration)

+Of course you'll have to upgrade once 38 is officially released near the end of April.
+<br><br>

 ## Other Fedora options

 The primary Fedora release comes with the GNOME desktop environment.
 Fedora also releases 'spins' and 'labs'.
 Spins are distros focused on a desktop environment; e.g. KDE, LXDE, i3.
 Spins can be found [here](https://spins.fedoraproject.org/).
 Fedora Labs are distros designed for a specific purpose.
 These include